thoughts and things I've learned along the way đ

 live=True).launch(share = True)

-2. I used concepts from the DiVeRSe and programmatic prompt engineering methods to improve prompt design, context, personalization and the reliability of ChatGPTs responses by passing the transcription to a tf-idf weighted complement naive bayes classifier where the transcription is labeled as 'is_fine', 'seek_help', or 'assess_further'.
+Loosely using concepts from the DiVeRSe and programmatic prompt engineering methodsâa classifier is used as a verifier to distinguish good answers from bad answersâto improve prompt design, context, personalization and the reliability of ChatGPTs responses by passing the transcription to a tf-idf weighted complement naive bayes classifier where the Whisper model transcription is labeled as 'is_fine'

 Testing the prompt between Emobot and ChatGPT.